Skip to main content

 As AI develops, it can offer even more benefits to citizens and businesses across Europe.
 These include better prevention of diseases, fewer fatalities in traffic accidents, the anticipation of cyber threats and more.

 The European AI Office was inaugurated in February 2024 as part of the Commission.
 It plays a key role on the enforcement and implementation of the AI Act in collaboration with the member states.
-Its primary objective is to cultivate a landscape where AI technologies uphold human dignity and rights while fostering trustworthiness in AI solutions.
-The AI Office also fosters collaboration among various stakeholders to share knowledge, spur innovation, and advance research in AI.
-It also promotes international cooperation and dialogue on AI matters, recognizing the global significance of harmonised approaches to AI governance.
+The AI Office also fosters collaboration among various stakeholders and promotes international cooperation and dialogue on AI matters.
 By championing these initiatives, the European AI Office propels Europe into a leadership position in the responsible and sustainable development of AI technologies.

 Latest News